-Workers have the right to refuse invarfe work.
-If you have reasonable cause to believe that performing a jab or task pairs you of someone else at risk, you must not perform the job or task.
-You must immediately astify you supervisition or employer, who will then take the appropriate steps to determine if the work is ensate and remedy the situation
+Workers have the right to refuse unsafe work.
+If you have reasonable cause to believe that performing a job of task puts you of someone else at risk, you must not perform the job or task.
+You must immediately astify your supervisor or employer, who will then take the appropriate steps to determine if the work is unsafe and remedy the situation

-As an employer, workers are your eyes and ours on the fixed line of workplace health and safety.
-When workers refuse work because they believe it's mostle coasider it in opportunity to investigate and correct a situation that could have caused forms.
+As an employer, workers are your eyes and ours on the front line of workplace health and salety.
+When workers refuse work because they believe it's mostic consider it an opportunity to investigate and correct wantsion that could have caused burns.

-If a worker refuser work because it's unsafe, workplace procedures will altuw the issue to be properly anderstood and corrected.
-As a worker, you have the right to refuse to perform a specific jub or task you behave is unsafe without being disciplined by your employer.
-Your employer or supervisor may tempirarily assign a new task to you, at no task in pay.
+If it worker refuses work hecause it's insafe, workplace procedures will allow the issue to be properly audientood and corrected.
+As a worker, you have the right to refuse to perform a specific job or task you believe is unsafe without being discaplined by your employer.
+Your employer or supervisor may temporarily assign a new task to you, at no loss in pay.